CMSgov/design-system/packages/design-system-docs/src/pages/startup/theming.md

 }
 ```

 Unlike Sass variable overrides, these styles must be declared _after_ importing the design system.
-These are often used in conjuntion with Sass variable overrides.
+These are often used in conjunction with Sass variable overrides.

 ```css
 /* main.scss */